-Serious vitamin deficits are rare among American men, but scientists have begun to explore whether supplements might slow the rate of hair loss or even help hair grow back.
+Serious vitamin deficits are rare among American men, but scientists have begun to explore whether vitamins and supplements might slow the rate of hair loss or even help hair grow back.
 “Though we’ve yet to see large, randomized clinical trials to show that vitamins aid hair growth, a number of smaller studies have shown some results,” says Men’s Health advisor and dermatologist Adnan Nasir, M.D.

 The supplements market is awash with products promising to thicken your mane, and vitamins alone aren’t likely to work as well as the prescription treatments or procedures.